tom-howard/ros/docs/COM2009/week1.md

 ROS applications are organised into *packages*.
 Packages are basically folders containing scripts, configurations and launch files (ways to launch those scripts and configurations), all of which relate to some common robot functionality.
 ROS uses packages as a way to organise all the programs running on a robot.

-{{% nicenote info %}}
+!!! info
     The package system is a fundamental concept in ROS and all ROS programs are organised in this way.
-{{% /nicenote %}}

 #### Exercise 2: Exploring a ROS Package {#ex2}